DavareDavare/T1_TableCast/README.md

 # TableCast
-How the tables have turned
+How the turns have tabled